kaitlynwong1023/github-pages-with-jekyll/_posts/2020-06-02-my-first-blog-post.md

 ---
-title: "Click to read more about my life on this first post"
+title: "Read more about my life on this first post"
 date: 2020-06-02
 ---